fmnoise/flow/README.md

 ;; catching
 (try (/ 1 0) (catch Exception e e))
 ```
 In both examples above we clearly understand that returned value is an error, so there's no need to wrap it to any other container like `Either`(also, Clojure's core function `ex-info` is perfect tool for storing additional data in exception instance and it's already available from the box).
 That means no or minimal rework of existing code in order to get started with `flow`, while `Either` would need wrapping both normal and error values into its corresponding `Right` and `Left` containers.
-All described features make `flow` very lightweight solution which can be easily added or removed from existing project.
+Due to described features `flow` is much easier to introduce into existing project than `Either`.

 ## Status